These are some of the most frequently asked questions about the plans for Kennedy Point Marina.

 Kennedy Point Marina is working to minimise the impact on the local Waiheke community during construction and beyond.

-Where possible materials for the project will be shipped by barge to minimise noise and any disruption.
+Where possible, materials for the project are being shipped by barge to minimise noise and any disruption, and construction will only take place during daylight hours.

-Once the Marina is operational, berth holders will be required to abide by strict rules designed to minimise any inconvenience to local residents.
+Once the Marina is operational, berth holders will be required to abide by strict rules (including light and noise restrictions) which are designed to minimise any inconvenience to local residents.

 How will the marina impact local boaties who currently use the KP boat ramp to launch?